tpm2-software/tpm2-tools/man/common/options.md

   * **-Q**, **\--quiet**:
-    Silence normal tool output to stdout.
+    Silence normal tool output to stdout. x
   * **-Z**, **\--enable-errata**:
     Enable the application of errata fixups.
 Useful if an errata fixup needs to be applied to commands sent to the TPM.
 Defining the environment TPM2TOOLS\_ENABLE\_ERRATA is equivalent.
+  * **-z**, **\--pwd-session**:
+    Use password session instead of a HMAC session for authentication.
+A clear text password is passed to the TPM to authorize the action.
+This option can be used to avoid problems when unsalted sessions are used in OpenSSL FIPS mode.
+If auth values are used a salted session should be used for authentication.
   * **-R**, **\--autoflush**:
     Enable autoflush for transient objects created by the command.
 If a parent object is loaded from a context file also the transient parent object will